GeckSpy/NeoForge-MinecraftMod-1.21.4/Documentation.md

 Orium Orb: Item

 Orium spirit: (looks like allays in yellow)
+    TODO: brain
     TODO: Can fly
     TODO: modify hitbox
     Follow player holding orium orb
-    TODO: When attacked, get angry, summon lightning, die, drops some orium orb
+    TODO: When attacked, get angry, summon lightning, die, drops some orium orb ?
-    TODO: When lightning convertor at less than X blocks, don't go further -> randomly summon lightning on it
+    TODO: When orium gatherer at less than X blocks, don't go further -> randomly brings orium at it

-TODO: ligthning convertor:
+TODO: Orium gatherer:
-    When it by lightning, create an high amount of orium orb

 Orium torch: torch item
+    TODO: change so that strick monster with low amount of damage, then shut off (switch on by orium spirit)
-    craft: redstone torch + electricity orb on top remove click to change state (switch off/on) emit light when on
+    craft: redstone torch + electricity orb on top
+    TODO: remove click to change state (switch off/on) emit light when on
     TODO: orium_wall_torch